The 11 Best Customer Onboarding Software for your SaaS in 2021

 Encharge boasts a drag-and-drop interface that makes it easy to start building your email workflows.
 If you don’t have the time to build them, you can choose from loads of tried-and-tested templates taken from the likes of Dropbox and Airtable.

 As for pricing, Encharge starts at $49 per month.
 This gives you up to 2000 subscribers.
 I think that’s a fair price if you’re going to use the marketing features that Encharge provides.
-If you’re simply looking for email onboarding, then I’d lead more towards Userlist.
+If you’re simply looking for something to aid your email onboarding process, then I’d lead more towards Userlist.

 Customer onboarding software for help docs